geordyn/honey/README.md

-# Sample Salon Website - Responsive
+# SunnyVale Honey Mock Up Design
 This is a basic example of a responsive website I created intended for the use of SunnyVale Honey Producers from Dallas, Texas.
 [Here is their current website.](http://sunnyvalehoney.com/).
 This website has a total of three different views.
 I created the SunnyVale Honey Logo that you will see in the top left corner of the page.

 ## Technology